jcyk/gtos/README.md

 ```
 cd generator/tranlator
 sh work.sh # check it before use

+# postprocess
+sh test.sh (make sure --output is set)# check it before use
 ```

 ## 6. Evaluation

 ```
-cd generator/tranlator
-sh test.sh (make sure --output is set)# check it before use

 for bleu: use sh multi-bleu.perl (-lc)
 for chrf++: use python chrF++.py (c6+w2-F2)
 for meteor: use meteor-1.5 "java -Xmx2G -jar meteor-1.5.jar test reference -l en"